Profile Picture

 also known as Io_no

-I'm a Computer Engineer with a deep interest in cybersecurity and a PhD candidate at Politecnico di Milano.
-I actively play with the Tower of Hanoi and mhackeroni CTF teams, engaging in activities such as exploiting and reversing binaries, as well as evaluating the security of machine learning and deep learning systems.
+I'm a Computer Engineer with a strong interest in cybersecurity and a PhD candidate at Politecnico di Milano.
+I play with the Tower of Hanoi and mhackeroni CTF teams, engaging in activities such as exploiting and reversing binaries, as well as evaluating the (software) security of machine learning systems.
 I am also a maintainer of the libdebug project.

 Want to get in touch?
 Email me at gabriele.digregorio[at]polimi.it